This post may contain affiliate links. Please read our disclosure policy.

 baked salmon on top of roasted asparagus in a red bowl.

-If you’re looking for single serving seafood recipes, you’re in for a treat!
-Check out our delightful collection featuring savory Shrimp and Grits, hearty Seafood Gumbo, flavorful Baked Catfish, and succulent Pan-Seared Scallops.
+If you’re looking for single serving seafood recipes, we’ve got you covered!
+Try Shrimp and Grits for a comforting meal, hearty Seafood Gumbo, Baked Catfish for an easy dinner, or tender and buttery Pan-Seared Scallops.

 RELATED: 20 minute meal ideas.

-• Speed and Simplicity: A full meal on the table in 20 minutes, with minimal prep and cleanup.
+• Quick and Easy: This baked salmon meal is ready in just 20 minutes with minimal prep and cleanup.

-• Flavorful: Roasting brings out the rich flavors of the salmon and asparagus, enhanced by garlic butter.
+• Packed with Flavor: Roasting enhances the rich taste of salmon and asparagus, with garlic butter adding extra depth.

 Ingredients